AlphaHawkGaming/Ardupoly/README.md

 + Contribute to the documentation and Wiki
 + Review our code
-+ Make tests and raise issues
++ Make tests and open issues
 + Suggest features and ideas on the discussion page

 ## Useful Links